NightfallRollup/nightfall-phase2ceremony/README.md

 If you simply want to contribute to the ceremony, just visit the live page at `ceremony.polygon-nightfall.io` and follow the instructions.
 It will take just a few minutes.
-If you want to know more, follow along...
+If you want to know more, follow along.

 ## Architecture

 We make use of Terraform and Terraform Cloud in order to manage the provisioning of AWS resources.
 Under the `terraform` folder you can see the following:

-- The default VPC, subnets and internet gateway on `eu-west-3` are used
+- A VPC, subnets and internet gateway on `eu-west-3` are used
 - An EC2 instance is created, together with a load balancer and target group.
 The script `server.sh` is passed into it, which clones this repo and starts the server you can find on the `serve` folder.
 An existent certificate is used on the load balancer listener.
 A route53 record is added